bjkeller/bjkeller.github.io/_posts/2014-11-07-please-dont-fold.md

 Barbara had done a study of users of the center tools.
-One of the things she [observed][Mirel] was that when making queries users wanted to be able use conjunctions to explore the data.
+One of the things she [observed][Mirel] was that when making queries users wanted to be able to use conjunctions to explore the data.
 For instance, they might want to see genes known to be involved in kidney disease, known to be active in the epithelium, and involved in ion transport.
 Nearly every tool that had been built at the center allowed the user to explore single annotations of genes --- the concept graph allows us to see when they intersect --- in other words, a conjunction of two "concepts".